Torah: Shemot 18:1 – 20:23 ; Haftarah: Isaiah 6:1 — 7:6, 9:5-6

 Torah is as valid today for its ethical teachings as it was when it was given.
 The apostle Shaul tells Timothy before even one verse of the Brit Chadashah was written: “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2 Timothy 3:16-17).

 No person living in the pre-Yeshua era was ever saved — received in heaven in the presence of God — by observing the commandments of the Torah, but he, or she, was trained in righteousness by them.
 To be saved from our sinful nature is only a function of the grace of God.
 Moshe himself was received in heaven by grace.
 God's righteousness required a just punishment for sin, and all animal sacrifices were images of what was required.
 Nothing tainted could enter the presence of a Holy God, and only the blood of a sacrifice, with its horrific expression and symbolism, could cover the filth of sin.
-Yeshua died according to the requirements of Torah for an atoning sacrifice and took upon Himself the punishment due us for disobeying God's commandments; He covered us, symbolically, with His atoning blood so we can appear clean in front of a just God.
+And God loved us so much that He sent His Son Yeshua to die according to the requirements of Torah for an atoning sacrifice and to take upon Himself the punishment due us for disobeying God's commandments; He covered us, symbolically, with His atoning blood so we may be able to appear clean in front of a just God and have again fellowship with Him as in the beginning.

 The apostles taught us that the Torah is about the Messiah, thus Torah is a tutor for us to come to know Him and His righteousness.
 Torah's commandments are teaching us how to live a godly life, to be equipped to enter in the good works that God prepared for us from the eternity past.
 Thus, even though we live in an era free of the fear of the punishment for not obeying all these commandments, it is for our benefit to heed their teaching, because they are for our correction and for our training in righteousness.
 By obeying Torah, we show God that we are sincere in our desire to make teshuvah, to repent of our sins.
 This obeying comes as a response to the love that God showed us by sending His Son to die as a substitutionary sacrifice.